pquiring/QSharp/readme.txt

 To compile with MSVC++
   cs2cpp required options : --cxx=17 --msvc
   Requires CMake/3.10
+  When using VS Build Tools installer for VC++ make sure to install the .Net Core 1.1 toolset even if you have .NET 2.0 Core installed or you'll get strange errors that will keep you up at night ;)

 To compile under cygwin/mingw define these environment variables before calling cmake: set CC=/usr/bin/x86_64-w64-mingw32-gcc.exe